Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 <img src = "https://github.com/Santosh3672/OpenROAD-flow-scripts_forked/blob/master/Images/ECO/ECO%20flow.drawio.png" />
 <p align='center'>Multi Vt ECO flow</p>
 </p>
+The ECO engine is a pyhon script that parses the log file of 7_1_eco.log and search for violating paths.
+From those paths it extracts the datapath delay, analyses and finds list of gates that can be swapped to met constraints.  <br />
+The script also incorporates those changes in the .v & .def file by updating them and dumps updated ones with a new name.
+Currently there are no command that swaps  cell in the openROAD tool, if that feature is available the ECO engine can dump a file containing list of changes that can be read by openROAD and write_def/ write_verilog command can be used to generate def and verilog files respectively. <br />

 Details of all the modification and steps performed for the ECO is mendioned below:<br />
 i.
 First all the R, L and SL cells are read in merged.lib file and any cell we want to block will be blocked by setting "dont_use: true" through DONT_USE variable in config file.<br />